whitesnowx/tp/docs/DeveloperGuide.md

 The operations for adding and deleting meeting are handled by `AddMeetingCommand` and `DeleteMeetingCommand`, which are supported by `AddMeetingCommandParser` and `DeleteMeetingCommandParser` respectively.

+1. The user enters `meeting-add 2 d/Meet for practical exam s/20/04/2024 15:00` to add a meeting or `meeting-delete 1 i/1` to delete a meeting.
-1. `Logic Manager` receives the user input which is parsed by `StaffConnectParser`
+2. `Logic Manager` receives the user input which is parsed by `StaffConnectParser`.
-2. After splitting the user input into `commandWord` and `arguments` based on the regex pattern of the user input, the `StaffConnectParser` invokes the `AddMeetingCommandParser`or`DeleteMeetingCommandParser` based on the `commandWord`, calling the method `parse` with `arguments` as the method arguments.
+3. After splitting the user input into `commandWord` and `arguments` based on the regex pattern of the user input, the `StaffConnectParser` invokes the `AddMeetingCommandParser`or`DeleteMeetingCommandParser` based on the `commandWord`.
+Calling the method `parse` with `arguments` as the method arguments, and getting supported by parsing methods from `ParsedUtil`.
-3. `AddMeetingCommandParser` or `DeleteMeetingCommandParser` then parses the respective arguments with its methods from `ParserUtil` to create `AddMeetingCommand` or `DeleteMeetingCommand` with the parsed values.
+4. `AddMeetingCommand` or `DeleteMeetingCommand` is created with the parsed values.
-4. `Logic Manager` executes the `AddMeetingCommand` or `DeleteMeetingCommand`, which handles adding/removing from the `Person` and updates the model with the new information.
+5. `Logic Manager` executes the `AddMeetingCommand` or `DeleteMeetingCommand`, which handles adding/removing meeting from the `Person` respectively and updates the model with the new information.

-Below is the sequence diagram for parsing inputs with  `AddMeetingCommandParser`:
+Below is the sequence diagram for parsing inputs with  `AddMeetingCommandParser` executing `meeting-add 2 d/Meet for practical exam s/20/04/2024 15:00`:
+<br>**Note:**<br>
+`userInput` represents the value of <br>`meeting-add 2 d/Meet for practical exam s/20/04/2024 15:00`.
+<br> While `arguments` represents the value `2 d/Meet for practical exam s/20/04/2024 15:00`.
 <br>![AddMeetingCommandParser Sequence Diagram](images/AddMeetingParserSequenceDiagram.png)
-<br> Similarly the sequence diagram for parsing inputs with `DeleteMeetingCommandParser`:
+<br> Similarly the sequence diagram for parsing inputs with `DeleteMeetingCommandParser` executing `meeting-delete 1 i/1`:
 <br>![DeleteMeetingCommandParser Sequence Diagram](images/DeleteMeetingParserSequenceDiagram.png)
 <br><br>
-After parsing the commands are executed by the logic manager as show below.
+After parsing, the commands are executed by the logic manager as show below.
 (Execute in the diagrams below comes form the logic manager)
 <br> Below is the sequence diagram for adding meeting with  `AddMeetingCommand`:
 <br>![AddMeetingCommand Sequence Diagram](images/AddMeetingSequenceDiagram.png)
 <br> Similarly the sequence diagram for deleting meeting with `DeleteMeetingCommand`: